Teams policies and policy packages for Education

 To create or edit policy definitions, go to the policy capability area you want to work in (for example, Messaging policies).
-Select Add if you want to create a new custom policy definition (which you'll do for the custom policy definition you create for educators).
-Otherwise, to change an existing policy definition, then select Edit (which will be what you do if you choose to update the Global policy for students).
+Select Add to create a new custom policy definition.
+To change an existing policy definition, select Edit.

 Whether you choose to add or edit a policy definition, you're brought to a view that lists all the policy options related to this policy area.
 Use this list to select what values you want set in your policy definition.